The Yawpers are the sheep in wolf’s clothing.

 Human Question isn’t meant for the meek or casual listener.
 It will make you dance, mosh, sing along, and dig deep into your soul.
 Some people lament that rock-n-roll is dead.
 They just haven’t heard the Yawpers yet.

 The band has previously released three full length-albums, their Bloodshot debut American Man and the 2012 self-released album Capon Crusade), a self-released EP (Savage Blue), and a bootleg covers record (Good Songs/Shitty Versions).
 The band's music has been praised by publications like Pitchfork, Rolling Stone, The New York Times, The AV Club, Consequence of Sound, Nerdist, and American Songwriter, and has taken the stage with Lucero, Tommy Stinson's Bash & Pop, DeVotchka, Supersuckers, The Blasters, and more.
 In 2015, they were the house band at TEDx Kansas City and soundtracked an episode of Bill Weir's The Wonder List on CNN — the episode was about the Colorado River.
 Their music has also been heard on TV shows such as Showtime's Ray Donovan and Syfy's Happy.

-They’ve self-released an EP (Savage Blue), a full-length album (Capon Crusade), and a bootleg covers record (Good Songs/Shitty Versions).
 The Yawpers formed in 2011 when Parmet and Cook played together at the only speakeasy in Boulder, CO.
-They added a drummer to the mix and a new trio was born.
+In August 2018, the band announced that Alex Koshak would be stepping in on drums as they headed into the studio to record their next album.
 The band’s name is a nod to Walt Whitman’s “Leaves of Grass”: “I sound my barbaric yawp over the roofs of the world.”